-Each theme is divided into three sections: What's Working, Barriers and Challenges, and Opportunities.
-Each 'What's Working' section includes a brief overview of programs, policies, organizations, and other initiatives participants identified as successfully advancing climate equity objectives in their communities.
-'Barriers and Challenges' summarizes recurring themes across the different sessions.
-The 'Opportunities' sections contain specific suggestions by conference participants regarding short- and long-term changes with the potential to meaningfully advance climate equity objectives in underserved communities.
-Comments are wide-ranging, reflecting both the diversity of participants - including government, community, Tribal, finance, philanthropy, industry, academia, and advocacy leaders - and the highly varied ways climate equity challenges affect communities across California and beyond.
-While significant challenges remain, the opportunities identified by participants offer hope for addressing long-standing inequities and building resilience in the face of climate change.
+Each theme is divided into three sections:

+- What's Working: a brief overview of programs, policies, organizations, and other initiatives which participants identified as successfully advancing climate equity objectives in their communities. - 2.
+Barriers and Challenges: summarizes recurring themes across the different sessions; and - 3.
+Opportunities: contains specific suggestions by conference participants regarding short and long-term changes with the potential to meaningfully advance climate equity objectives in underserved communities.

+Comments are wide-ranging, reflecting both the diversity of participants - including government, community, tribal, finance, philanthropy, industry, academia, and advocacy leaders - and the highly varied ways climate equity challenges affect communities across California and beyond.
+While significant challenges remain, the opportunities identified by participants offer hope for addressing longstanding inequities and building resilience in the face of climate change.